BoBozick/linalg-notes/notes.typ

 ]

 #warning-box()[
-  Some also require pivots to start with 1 for REF.
+  Some authors also require pivots to start with 1 for REF.
 ]

 #definition(title: [Consistent])[